SovereignCloudStack/website/_i18n/en/_posts/blog/2023-08-21-diskless-flavors.md

 naming.

-On OpenStack (like on many other IaaS environments), when you create a virtual machine (VM), you can not chose an arbitrary amount of (virtual) CPUs or memory (RAM).
+On OpenStack (like on many other IaaS environments), when you create a virtual machine (VM), you can not choose an arbitrary amount of (virtual) CPUs or memory (RAM).
 Instead you have a discrete set of choices, so called flavors.
 They combine an amount of vCPUs with a certain amount of RAM and often also a virtual disk to boot from.
 On a typical VM creation, an operating system image